-An interesting outcome of the experiments suggests that a possible heuristic may be applied to narrow the search domain and drastically simplify the algorithm runtime and its complexity when searching for multiple points.
-More details on this outcome are shared in sections 5 and 6, where we review the results and discuss the conclusions.
+An interesting outcome of the experiments suggests that a possible heuristic may be applied to narrow the search domain and drastically simplify the algorithm run time and its complexity when searching for multiple points.
+More details on this outcome are shared in Sections 0 and 0, where we review the results and discuss the conclusions.

-Implementation Example
+4. Implementation Example

-To search for the optimal inspection protocol, conventional project details are required as inputs, i.e., the project’s activities and their characteristics, such as ID, list of predecessor activities, minimal duration, maximal duration, and most likely duration (provided in the case of beta distribution).
-In such an implementation, the project and activity details are provided in a tabular format as shown in the example detailed in Table 1.
-This project is used as an illustrative running example throughout this chapter to explain and demonstrate the various algorithm steps.
+To search for the optimal inspection protocol, conventional project details are required as inputs, i.e., the project’s activities and their characteristics, such as ID, list of predecessor activities, minimal duration, maximal duration, and most likely duration (provided in the case of a beta distribution).
+In such an implementation, the project and activity details are provided in a tabular format, as shown in the example detailed in Table 1.
+This project is used as an illustrative running example throughout this section to explain and demonstrate the various algorithm steps.
 A network diagram depicting this example project is presented in Figure 2.

+Table 1.
+The illustrative running example: a project with beta-distributed activities.